*** 20th Anniversary: 2003 to 2023 ***

 Once the vegetation cover and land use information is encoded in the right formats, the model gets representative surface characterization parameters.
 Depending on the model, this data may include leaf area index (LAI), albedo, and surface roughness.
 Modelled dispersion and deposition are affected by the inputs, and they change with the seasons.

 Met-Data is also known as weather data.
-Advanced air quality models like CALPUFF and CALMET predict temperature, wind, and turbulence fields spatially and temporally.
+More advanced air quality models like CALPUFF and CALMET predict temperature, wind, and turbulence fields spatially and temporally.
 CALMET inputs selected from mesoscale meteorological models like MM5 should contain the needed wind and temperature profile information for CALPUFF to work.

 Using this approach, you can integrate the model data with observed meteorological data.
 When used to prepare five years of high-resolution weather data for CALPUFF, it works great.